Unit: 1st Battalion [Formerly: 3rd Battalion]

 Grave / Panel Ref.: Panel 21

 According to ‘The Lincolnshire Chronicle’ [27 November 1915] at the time of his death John was living at Chapel Street, Ruskington.
-The C.W.G.C. database shows that he was the: ” .. husband of Fanny Waddingham, of 10 Dunkirk, Sleaford. ” This was Fanny Flowers, who he married in the December quarter 1911.
+The C.W.G.C. database shows that he was the: ” .. husband of Fanny Waddingham, of 10 Dunkirk, Sleaford.”
+This was Fanny Flowers, who he married in the December quarter 1911.
 They had two sons, George Nathan, born on 23 September 1912, and Samuel Colin, born 31 October 1914.
+They also had an adopted daughter, Gladys May Florence, born to Fanny on 29 February 1907.

 John was born in the March quarter 1883 at Howell, Lincolnshire, the only son of Nathan (Farm Labourer) and Ann (née Shooter) Waddingham.
 In 1891 (Census RG 12/2576) he was living with his parents at Holland Fen, Swineshead, nr.
 Sleaford.